macsyd/Maze-Game/README.md

 # Maze-Game
 Try to make it through the maze to the top of the screen and touch the diamond.
-Gain points each time you make it.
+Each time you make it, gain a point and restart with a new maze.
+If you can't make it through the current maze, you can reshuffle to a different one.